marcosalvalaggio/edamame/docs/index.rst

 Todos
 -----

-* Add support for the SVM in the classifier module.
+* Add support for SVM to the classifier module.
-* Add the ClassifierDiagnose class in the classifier module.
+* Add the ClassifierDiagnose class to the classifier module.
-* Add to the edamame-notebook repository the notebook of the EDA in a classification problem.
+* Add the notebook for EDA in a classification problem to the edamame-notebook repository.
-* Add to the edamame-notebook repository the notebook of the train/diagnose classification models.
+* Add the notebook for training/diagnosing classification models to the edamame-notebook repository.

 .. toctree::